Chart Color Schemes

 Wattle Grove was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wattle Grove's population showed higher cultural diversity compared to most nearby markets, with 30.9% born overseas and 32.3% speaking a language other than English at home.
-Christianity was the predominant religion in Wattle Grove, accounting for 62.3%, compared to Greater Sydney's 50.1%.
+Wattle Grove had a higher cultural diversity compared to most local markets, with 30.9% of its population born overseas and 32.3% speaking a language other than English at home.
+Christianity was the predominant religion in Wattle Grove, comprising 62.3% of people, which is higher than the Greater Sydney average of 49.2%.
 The top three ancestry groups were Australian (23.1%), English (18.6%), and Other (15.4%).

 Frequently Asked Questions - Diversity